-As I said, there are many slightly differing views, but we are all damned to the same box.
+As I said, many slightly differing views exist, but we are all damned to the same box.
 If you are new to the saga of the Victorian scrapbook, then perhaps you should acquaint yourself with some of the basics surrounding the whole affair.
 It might make this post and others a little more sensical.
 There is a decent attempt at explaining the basics here on Casebook.
 I have also written a very brief account here.

-I do not identify as a “Diary Defender”, but more of a “Non-Diary Damner”.
-I am not convinced the artefact is entirely a modern hoax as so many seem to believe.
+I do not identify as a “Diary Defender” but more of a “Non-Diary Damner”.
+I am not convinced the artefact is entirely a modern hoax, as many seem to believe.
 I feel that is a fair assessment for the majority of us branded as “Diary Defenders”.
 It would be churlish to deny there are issues with the scrapbook, but as of yet, such criticisms are mild and can be argued against.

 NO KILLER BLOWS

 Of course, others disagree.
 The handwriting seemingly does not match any known writing of James Maybrick.
 There also is not a great sample pool to work from either.
 The language is accused of being modern, using phrases unlikely to have been known or used in the late Victorian period.
 Critics cite “One-off”, “Bumbling Buffoon”, “Top myself”, and others.
 Indeed, Google Ngrams viewer would support that.

 However, there are many issues with using such a tool to analyse historical language.
 Accurate transcription is the main one.
 Also, examples of “one-off” have been found in newspaper reports of the time, and there is no reason to believe more instances will not be found in due course.